KhanhGarage/UoA-DS-Course/docs/faq.md

 ???+ question
     ### Q0.
 What is the language for the class?

 A0.
 The class and exercise will be in English.
-Some TAs may speak Japanese.
 All exercises and examinations are in English.
 Please write your answer in English.
 Since this is Mathematics, you can write down the equation and final answer.